ffalcinelli/pydivert/README.md

 -----

 1. ~~Packet modification and reinjection~~
-2. Support for other platforms, at least OSX and linux
+2. ~~Support for other platforms, at least OSX and linux~~ Discarded.
+These are out of scope for this binding.
 3. ~~May be a good idea to delegate all the WinDivert methods to Handle instances~~
 4. Clean test code.
-Tests should be more readable to use as example.
+Tests should be more readable to use as usage example
+5. Implement binding for Asynchronous I/O using WinDivertSendEx and WinDivertRecvEx

 License